Eltham Lease Extension - Free Consultation

 Chelsea Building Society 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

-Using our service will provide you better control over the value of your Eltham leasehold, as your property will be more valuable and marketable in terms of lease length should you wish to sell.
-The conveyancers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service will provide you better control over the value of your Eltham leasehold, as your property will be more valuable and saleable in relation to the lease length should you want to sell.
+The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 Eltham case: